finkelshtein/SunflowersWales/content/shipments/august-october-2025/index.md

 We will not stop, we continue to help Ukrainians!
 Our effective work is impossible without you, your help, and your generosity!

-Every haemostatic dressing from our <a href="https://amzn.to/3DeSWrn" target="_blank">Amazon list</a> we sent may save a life.
+Every haemostatic dressing from our <a href="https://amzn.to/3DeSWrn" target="_blank" rel="noopener noreferrer">Amazon list</a> we sent may save a life.

 It's worth all the effort!